Claus Roxin

-Claus Roxin (born 15 May 1931 in Hamburg) is a German jurist.
-He is one of the most influential dogmatists of German penal law and has gained national and international reputation in this field.
-He has been awarded an honorary doctorate by 27 universities around the world as well as the Bundesverdienstkreuz first class.
+Claus Roxin (15 May 1931 – 18 February 2025) was a German jurist.
+He was one of the most influential dogmatists of German penal law and gained national and international reputation in this field.
+He was awarded an honorary doctorate by 28 universities around the world as well as the Bundesverdienstkreuz first class.

 Academic life

 Roxin studied law at the University of Hamburg from 1950 to 1954.
 Afterwards he worked as scientific assistant for professor Henkel where in 1957 he received a doctor's degree for his thesis Offene Tatbestände und Rechtspflichtmerkmale (open elements of a crime and attributes of statutory duty).
 In 1962 he habilitated with Täterschaft und Teilnahme (crime and accessory to crime) which became a standard work in this field.

 Roxin went on to become a professor at Georg-August-Universität Göttingen in 1963.
 In 1966 he was one of the authors of the "Alternativentwurf für den Allgemeinen Teil des deutschen Strafgesetzbuchs" (alternative proposal for the general part of the German criminal law) which influenced German criminal law for years to come.
 From 1968 to 1971 he also worked on the alternative proposal for the special part of the German criminal law which was released in four volumes.

 In 1971, he became a professor at Ludwig Maximilian University of Munich where he lectured until 1999 and held the chair for penal law, criminal procedure and general legal doctrine.
 Afterwards he worked in a workshop of German and Swiss jurists which published an alternative proposal of the German Strafvollzugsgesetz (penal system law) in 1973 and an alternative proposal to the German Strafprozessordnung (code of criminal procedure) in 1980.